-Opposition spokesman Louay Safi blamed what he calls the government's "belligerence.''
-Syrian Deputy Foreign Minister Fayssal Mikdad said the opposition has an "unrealistic agenda.''
+Addressing media after Saturday talks, opposition spokesman Louay Safi blamed what he calls the government's "belligerence," while Syrian Deputy Foreign Minister Fayssal Mikdad said the opposition has an "unrealistic agenda."

 U.S. President Barack Obama said late Friday a "diplomatic solution" must be found for Syria.
 The president said while he does not think a solution will be reached in the near future, steps will be taken to "apply more pressure to the Assad regime."